lyynxxx/stakingnode/Eth/README.md

 line 243: your users password
 line 246: include your ssh public key!
 ONYL KEY BASED LOGIN IS ALLOWED!!!!

 line 254 and more: the post install scripts.
 By default onyl two are included.
-Include as many new <script> block as many you want, like service-geth.sh, service-prysm.sh and service-netdata.sh.
+Include as many new "script" block as many you want, like service-geth.sh, service-prysm.sh and service-netdata.sh.

 Check the line endings!
 Copy the file into the "html" folder.